-After the import process has completed you should a workspace like this.
-I will refer to the numbered sections as follows.
+After the import process is complete you should see a workspace like this.
+Refer to the numbered sections as follows:

-Let's add a screen transition, select the Start button.
-Right click > Add Action.
+To add a screen transition, right-click the Start button and select Add Action.

-Nothing in Storyboard happens without an event to trigger an action.
-So we need to pick an event to trigger the screen transition.
-Select the “Touch” event in the event list.
-Then select
+Next, let's pick an event to trigger the screen transition.
+Select the Touch event in the event list.

 Fill out the transition parameters.
 Here we can choose where we want to transition to and how.
 Select “cycle” as the screen and direction as “Right”.

-Once you have completed the transitions let's test it out.
-Press the simulate button in the toolbar.
+Once you've completed the transitions, let's test it out.
+Press the simulate button on the toolbar.

 Storyboard allows you to bootstrap an animation with the handy “Animation Record” feature.
 Press the green camera icon situated at the right end of the toolbar.